yrahul3910/programmable-resumes/README.md

 The spec file is a file called `Specfile`, and like a Dockerfile, is a series of commands.
 Each command performs a variety of actions, and can usually take arguments to modify behavior.

 Each Specfile starts with a `VERSION` command that defines the Specfile version you are writing.
 Typically, you will follow this with a `INCLUDE` command to add a *preamble*, which contains custom LaTeX commands, LaTeX preambles, document class, etc. Following this, you will use several `PARSE` commands.
-At the first `PARSE` command, the `\begin{document}` will be inserted.
 Each `PARSE` command makes a call to the parser class you defined.
 You can pass args to these functions using a `key=value` syntax, or a `key="value"` syntax if you have spaces.

+**Note:** The argument passing is not yet implemented.

 ```
-VERSION 1.0
+VERSION 1.0.0

 INCLUDE preamble.tex